Demystifying Task-Transforms¶

 If there's a cached description for the given index, the

-is assigned the cached description. -
+task_descriptionis assigned the cached description. -

 Otherwise, each transform takes the description returned by the previous transform as argument, and in turn returns a new description.